 - The two workbooks must be in the same folder.
 Otherwise, you have to enter the full location of the workbook.

-Read More: VBA to Add Hyperlink to Cell Value in Excel (4 Criteria)
+Read More: How to Hyperlink to Cell in Excel

 If you don’t want to use the formula, you can add hyperlinks using the context menu of Excel.